 The balance of the invoice can be paid at any time.
 It must be received by Rubicon 3 90 days before the trip start date or your place will automatically be cancelled.
 We will remind you of the date nearer the time.

 Cancellations and moving trips

 Our expedition sailing yachts only have between 7 and 10 berths on them.
 When you book, you are committing to take one of these places.
 Due to these very limited numbers, we will often have turned away someone else who would have liked the berth.
 Unlike many other holidays, please understand this gives us little if any flexibility to make changes or to move trips.
 We will always endeavour to assist you (& the earlier you tell us the better), but unless we can find someone else to take your place, we usually cannot move your booking.

-This is a typical itinerary for a 14-day adventure in the Lofotens, starting and ending in Bodø.
+This is a typical itinerary for a sailing adventure in the Lofotens, starting and ending in Bodø.
 If you are starting or ending in Tromsø you will have a very slightly different itinerary on some days.